Daron Malakian: Scars on Broadway

 On November 20, 2009, Malakian played at the Chi Cheng Benefit concert along with Deftones, and also performed with Odadjian and Dolmayan.
 Malakian, Odadjian, and Dolmayan played "Aerials" and "Toxicity".
 He appeared on Cypress Hill's 2010 album Rise Up, on one song, "Trouble Seeker", which he also produced.

 On May 2, 2010, Malakian reunited with Scars on Broadway at the Troubadour in West Hollywood.
 It was the first time he had performed with the band since October 2008.
 The group played songs from their album as well as new songs.
 Odadjian performed with the band for two songs, playing guitar.
 On August 20, 2010, Malakian played in Hollywood with Scars on Broadway.
 On November 29, 2010, it was announced that System of a Down would reunite for a European tour to take place in June 2011.
 They played at the Download Festival on June 11, 2011.
 Despite playing a number of reunion shows, the band had no plans to record new material.
 In October 2011, John Dolmayan expressed his interest in writing new material but stated that band members were all busy with their other projects (such as Malakian's Scars on Broadway and Serj Tankian's solo efforts).

 On July 29, 2010, Scars on Broadway released their first new studio recording in exactly two years, a Malakian-penned song called "Fucking".
 On February 24, 2012, System of a Down announced that the Scars on Broadway website was back online featuring a preview of a new song called "Guns Are Loaded".

 In 2014, he appeared on Linkin Park's sixth studio album The Hunting Party, for which he provided additional guitars for the promotional single "Rebellion".
 The promotional single was self-produced by Mike Shinoda and Brad Delson.
 On August 18, 2016, Malakian performed with the Los Angeles–based alternative music project Millennials.

 On October 28, 2017, Malakian performed with the members of Linkin Park which played a show at the Hollywood Bowl dedicated to the passing of their frontman Chester Bennington.
 He performed "Rebellion" alongside SOAD bassist Shavo Odadjian.

 On April 23, 2018, Malakian released a song with Scars on Broadway called "Lives" about the history and culture of Armenia.

 On July 20, 2018, Malakian and Scars on Broadway released the album Dictator.

 The third album Addicted to the Violence was announced on June 6, 2025, set to be released on July 18, 2025.
-A first single was released the day of the announcement, the song Killing Spree.
+The first single, "Killing Spree", was released on the day of the announcement.